Grid plan: Financial cost

-Ecological features, rain water absorption, and pollutant generation
+Ecological features, rainwater absorption, and pollutant generation

 Typical uniform grids are unresponsive to topography.
 Priene's plan, for example, is set on a hill side and most of its north–south streets are stepped, a feature that would have made them inaccessible to carts, chariots and loaded animals.
 Many modern cities, such as San Francisco, Vancouver, and Saint John, New Brunswick, follow Priene's example.
 In a modern context, steep grades limit accessibility by car, and more so by bicycle, on foot, or wheelchair, particularly in cold climates.

 The same inflexibility of the grid leads to disregarding environmentally sensitive areas such as small streams and creeks or mature woodlots in preference for the application of the immutable geometry.
-It is said of the NY grid plan that it flattened all obstacles in its way.
+It is said of the New York City grid plan that it flattened all obstacles in its way.
 By contrast, recent discontinuous street patterns follow the configuration of natural features without disrupting them.
 The grid represents a rationalist, reductionist solution to a multifaceted issue.

 The grid's inherent high street and intersection frequencies produce large areas of impermeable surfaces in the street pavement and the sidewalks.
 In comparison with recent networks with discontinuous street types, grids can be up to 30% higher in impermeable surfaces attributable to roads.
 The emerging environmental priority of retaining as much as 90% of rain water on site becomes problematic with high percentages of impermeable surfaces.
 And since roads constitute the largest share of the total impermeable surfaces of a development, the difficulty is compounded by the grid type of layout.
 For these reasons modern planners have attempted to modify the rigid, uniform, classic grid.